lavaorg/telex/plugins/serializers/influx/README.md

   ## when you need predictable ordering while debugging.
   influx_sort_fields = false

-  ## When true, Telegraf will output unsigned integers as unsigned values,
+  ## When true, Telex will output unsigned integers as unsigned values,
   ## i.e.: `42u`.
 You will need a version of InfluxDB supporting unsigned
   ## integer values.
 Enabling this option will result in field type errors if
   ## existing data has been written.